What is a machine learning engineer?

 Entry-level roles typically involve working under the supervision of a senior engineer or lead.
 As you gain more experience and demonstrate advanced skills, you may move into roles with more responsibility, eventually leading a team or overseeing a department.
 This profession also offers opportunities to move into fields like data science or artificial intelligence research.

-What can I do to stand out in my job applications?
+What can I do to stand out in my job applications as a machine learning engineer?

 Beyond relevant education and certifications, highlighting real-world experience can make your resume stand out, including internships, relevant research projects, or even personal projects utilizing machine learning.
 Demonstrating your problem-solving abilities through specific examples can also make a strong impression.